Concerta Abuse Symptoms, Side Effects, and Addiction Treatment

-People who abuse Concerta often crush the pill or empty the capsule of its contents and subsequently either inject or snort Concerta in order to get an immediate “high,” as opposed to the extended-release (effects drawn out over time) that is intended when used as prescribed.
+People who abuse Concerta often crush the pill or empty the capsule of its contents and subsequently either inject or snort the drug in order to get an immediate “high,” as opposed to the extended release (effects drawn out over time) that is intended when Concerta is used as prescribed.

-Although Concerta may be useful in treating disorders such as ADHD when used as intended, its potential for abuse is a cause for great concern.
+Although Concerta may be useful in treating disorders such as ADHD when it is used as intended, its potential for abuse is a cause for great concern.

 Signs and Symptoms of Concerta Abuse

 If you have a suspicion that you or someone you know may be facing an addiction to Concerta, you should be aware of what to look for.
 Familiarize yourself with these signs and symptoms of Concerta abuse:

 - Loss of appetite and weight loss.

 - Psychotic behavior, such as delusions or hallucinations.